kkysen/r3d3/README.md

      (This last feature will function similar to how many video players are implemented).

+  5. The airports shown will be displayed based on their size/traffic, so that the major airports are clearly seen, while the smaller airports don't get in the way and yet are still visible.

+  6. There will checkboxes and other ways for the user to filter out the data, such as specific time periods, airlines, airports, areas, etc.

 ## D3 feature utilization

    We plan to use enter selections to populate our map with airports initially.